 This is not a free lunch.
 It’s hard work — arguably harder than local sourcing.

 I’m sure many will disagree with me when I say that.
-And they have a point ‒ sitting at a computer is physically much easier than going to a book sale and scanning books, it’s true.
+And they have a point ‒ sitting at a computer is physically much easier than driving to a book sale and scanning books for hours on end.

 I wasn’t able to swing it for two reasons.